zamzar/zamzar-python/README.md

 ```

 See the [examples](https://github.com/zamzar/zamzar-python/tree/main/examples) to learn more
-about how to use the Zamzar Python library.
+about how to use the Zamzar Python SDK.

 ### Using the sandbox environment